 - The BAC/BIAC released its Investment Arbitration Rules in 2019 to provide investment arbitration service.

-- The BAC/BIAC revised its arbitration rules in 2019 and became the first arbitration institution in mainland China that separates arbitrator remuneration and institutional fees.
+- The BAC/BIAC has become the first arbitration institution in mainland China that separates arbitrator remuneration and institutional fees since 2019.

-- The BAC/BIAC’s current arbitration rules incorporate advanced practices of international arbitration, such as interim measures, emergency arbitrators, joinder of additional parties and consolidation of arbitration cases.
+- The BAC/BIAC’s current arbitration rules incorporate advanced practices of international arbitration, such as virtual hearings, interim measures, emergency arbitrators, joinder of additional parties and consolidation of arbitration cases.